 Each of these PSYC courses have another prerequisite course that must be taken first.

 Yes.
 Utilizing the 'Save as PDF' button, you can save or print a .pdf version of your audit.
 When doing so, please be aware of FERPA restrictions.

 FERPA is the Family Educational Rights and Privacy Act.
-More information about FERPA is located at http://www.csbsju.edu/Registrar/Records-and-Privacy.htm.
-Under the Act students can opt to restrict their educational records.
+More information about FERPA is located on the Registrar's page on Records and Privacy.
+Under FERPA, students can opt to restrict their educational records.